 Human Ethics Advisory Group Health (HEAG-H)

-Important note: It is compulsory for all staff and students submitting a full ethics application for the first time at Deakin (either DUHREC or HEAG) to complete Human Research Ethics Training.
-Once training is completed, you must take the quiz on the CloudDeakin site to obtain your email confirming completion.
+It is compulsory for all staff and students submitting a full ethics application for the first time at Deakin (either DUHREC or HEAG) to complete human research ethics training.
+Once training is completed, you must take the quiz on CloudDeakin to obtain your email confirming completion.
 This can then be submitted with your application.
-If you have already been listed as a researcher on a successful application submitted at Deakin University you are exempt from this requirement.
+If you have already been listed as a researcher on a successful application submitted at Deakin University, you are exempt from this requirement.

 Who requires ethics approval?

-- Research projects from or at Deakin involving human participants (surveys, interviews, experiments, exercises, etc) require prior ethics approval from the Deakin University Human Research Ethics Committee (DUHREC) or a faculty Human Ethics Advisory Group (HEAG).
-Some research may be exempt from review if it is negligible risk research or involves the use of existing collections of data or records that contain only non-identifiable data about human beings.
-In these cases an application for ethics exemption must be submitted to the DUHREC.
+Research projects from or at Deakin involving human participants (surveys, interviews, experiments, exercises, etc) require prior ethics approval from the DUHREC or HEAG.
+Some research may be exempt from review if it is negligible risk research or involves the use of existing collections of data/records that contain only non-identifiable data about human beings.
+In these cases, an application for ethics exemption must be submitted to the DUHREC.

 What projects are eligible for HEAG-H review?

-- All staff and student low risk research projects from the Faculty of Health may be submitted to the HEAG-H for ethics review.
+- All student low risk research projects from the Faculty of Health may be submitted to the HEAG-H for ethics review.

 - Projects are not eligible to be reviewed by HEAG-H if they have been or are to be reviewed by another Australian Human Research Ethics Committee.
 These projects must be sent to DUHREC.